Director: Gail Archer, Professor of Professional Practice

 Other officers of the University offering courses listed below:

-Professors: Marcos Baltar, Susan Boynton, Joseph Dubiel, Walter Frisch, Brad Garton (on leave Spring 2024), Giuseppe Gerbino (Vice Chair), Georg Friedrich Haas, George Lewis, Elaine Sisman, Christopher J. Washburne (Chair)
+Professors: Marcos Baltar, Susan L. Boynton, Joseph Dubiel, Walter Frisch, Brad Garton, Georg Friedrich Haas, George Lewis (On leave for 2024-25), Elaine Sisman

-Lecturers: Audrey Amsellem, Ashkan Behzadi, Seth Cluett (Director: Computer Music Center), Scott Douglass, Saad Haddad, Velia Ivanova, Cheng Wei Lim, Anna Meadors, Finola Merivale, Jeffrey Milarsky, Russell O'Rourke, Magdalena Stern-Baczewska (Director: Music Performance Program), Peter Susser, Lucy Turner, Sonja Wermager, Tom Wetmore
+Lecturers: Audrey Amsellem, Nandini Banerjee, Seth Cluett (Director: Computer Music Center), Dani Dobkin, Scott Douglass, Gabrielle Ferrari, Saad Haddad, Velia Ivanova, Hannah Kendall, Cheng Wei Lim, Anna Meadors, Jeffrey Milarsky, Russell O'Rourke, Magdalena Stern-Baczewska (Director: Music Performance Program), Peter Susser (On leave Spring 2025), Lucy Turner, Tom Wetmore

 Associates: Michael Skelly, Ole Mathisen (Director: Louis Armstrong Jazz Program)

-CU Adjuncts: David Adamcyk, Dongmyung Ahn, Ramin Amir Arjomand, Kristy Barbacane, Sadie Dawkins, Galen DeGraf, Tina Fruhauf, Stephanie Lou George, Michael Joviala, Marilyn McCoy, George Murer, Joshua Navon, Ashley Nail, Ryan Pratt, Ralph Whyte
+CU Adjuncts: David Adamcyk, Ramin Amir Arjomand, Ashkan Behzadi, Sadie Dawkins, Galen DeGraf, Tina Fruhauf, Calder Hannan, Michael Joviala, Marilyn McCoy, Joshua Navon, Ashley Nail, Ralph Whyte

 BC Adjuncts: Marilyn Louise McCoy, Lauren Ninoshvili